 Governance standards have been established as key components of good governance and business practice in the bank.
 The standards form an integral part of the control infrastructure and represents a high-level description of the expectations and requirements of the Board in respect to risk appetite, risk reporting and key areas of control activity within the bank.

-Identification of material risks is a process overseen by the Head of Risk and Chief Financial Officer with involvement from the business units and corporate functions.
+Identification of material risks is a process overseen by the Head, Risk and Chief Finance and Value Management Officer with involvement from the business segments and corporate functions.